 Integrity Questionnaire (squares) – This questionnaire aims to predict counterproductive and problematic work behaviours.
 You are requested to judge what your own behaviour is like in certain situations compared to other people.

-In SummaryAs we have seen, cut-e's tests are diverse and full of complexities.
+cut-e's tests are diverse and full of complexities.
 They have unique characteristics and are typically a lot shorter than other assessments.
 If you are given a test that is only one minute long, it means you have only one minute to secure the job.
-Remember that it’s easier for a company to say 'no' than it is to say 'yes'.
+Remember that it’s easier for a company to say no than it is to say yes.
 Practising these tests isn't just a fun activity to do on a rainy day; it’s going to make the difference between getting a job offer and not.

 Let us help you perform to the best of your abilities and increase your chances of getting the job you want.
-Use our cut-e-style packs to practise numerical, verbal, and discovering rules tests, as well as our professional situational judgement pack.
-Start practising today and make sure you are ready for your assessment day!
+Use our cut-e packs to practise numerical, verbal, discovering rules, and inductive reasoning tests as well as try out our professional situational judgement pack.

 cut-e and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.